Micromagnetic simulations of the size dependence of the Curie temperature in ferromagnetic nanowires and nanolayers: Finite-size effects on the Curie temperature

 where $\lambda$ is the critical exponent, $\xi_0$ is the correlation length at zero temperature, $T_{\text{C}}(\infty)$ is the Curie temperature of the bulk, and $T_{\text{C}}(d)$ the Curie temperature of a finite nano-object of size $d$.
 This type of power-law has been observed in many experiments \cite{Schneider1990,Huang1993,Li1992,Sun_2000,Zhang2001,Wang2011} and numerical simulations \cite{Almahmoud2010,Penny2019}.
 Experimental works yielded correlation length $\xi_0$ of the order of a few nanometers, with critical exponents in the range $\lambda \in [1-1.6]$.
 In contrast, an atomistic mean-field model \cite{Penny2019} yielded larger values, close to $\lambda = 2$ (range: $\lambda \in [1.82-2.17]$), for magnetite nanoparticles of different shapes and sizes.
 These values are also to be compared to those obtained from the 3D Heisenberg model ($\lambda=1.4$) and the 3D Ising model ($\lambda= 1.58$).

 In the analysis of our simulation results, the Curie temperature of the bulk $T_{\text{C}}(\infty)$ is in fact replaced by the Curie temperature of the largest structure that we consider $T_{\text{C}}(d_{\text{max}})$, that is $d_{\text{max}}=41\,\rm nm $, see Table~\ref{table_temperature_curie}.
 Figure~\ref{fig_exponent_TC_nanowire} (for nanowires) and Figure~\ref{fig_exponent_TC_nanolayer} (for nanolayers) illustrate this power-law behaviour for the three materials considered here, both on a linear scale (left panels) and on a logarithmic scale (right panels).
 Blue circles correspond to the numerical results $T_{\text{C}}(d)$ extracted from Table~\ref{table_temperature_curie}.
-The red solid lines correspond to the theoretical power-law \eqref{loi_T_C_en_fct_d_calcul_lambda}.
+The red solid lines correspond to the theoretical power-law, Eq. \eqref{loi_T_C_en_fct_d_calcul_lambda}.
 The exponent $\lambda$ is deduced by fitting a log-log straight line through the numerical points using a least-square method, and then $\xi_0$ is obtained by finding the intercept $\lambda \log \xi_0$ of this line with the vertical axis.
 The last two or three points further to the right deviate from the power-law, and were therefore discarded in the fitting procedure.
+The computed values of the correlation length $\xi_0$ and the critical exponent $\lambda$ are reported on each figure.